cirosantilli/linux-cheat/md5sum.md

     3b5d5c3712955042212316173ccf37be  b
     md5sum -c f

+Sample output:

     a: OK
     b: OK

-checks checksums on current dir

 #application

-have I downloaded the right file?
+Have I downloaded the right file?

-it is *very* difficult to make another file with the same checksum
+It is *very* difficult to make another file with the same checksum.